-Making a Difference is a statewide campaign that promotes the positive effects of Purdue Extension.
-This page contains general information about the Making a Difference campaign, including:
+#LocalFaces14 is a multifaceted, statewide campaign that promotes the positive effects of Purdue Extension.
+It replaces the Making a Difference campaign, which has been retired and should no longer be used.
+This page contains general information about the #LocalFaces14 campaign, including:

 Back to Top

-How to Use the Making a Difference Templates
+How to Use the Printable #LocalFaces14 Word Template

 - Areas to highlight your programs